MicrosoftDocs/power-automate-docs/articles/sequential-modern-approvals.md

    ![select update action](./media/sequential-modern-approvals/update.png)

-If you've followed along, your flow should resemble this screenshot:
+If you've followed along, your flow should resemble this image:

 ![overview of flow](./media/sequential-modern-approvals/completed-flow.png)